-Neutral factors would normally be economic in nature, and horizontal in application, (i.e. not restricted to certain enterprises or industries); examples would be levels of unemployment, average per capita income, number of employees, amount of equity or revenues, but could also include such factors as incidence of pollution or health and safety standards.
+4Neutral criteria or conditions would normally be economic in nature, and horizontal in application, (i.e. not restricted to certain enterprises); examples would be levels of unemployment, average per capita income, number of employees, size of enterprise, amount of equity or revenues, but could also include such factors as incidence of pollution or health and safety standards.